spollard/josh-works.github.io/_pages/turing.md

 _This is what I wrote in June 2019.
 I'm no longer at Proofpoint, but this is still worth sharing_

 Right after I finished Turing, I was very tired.
 I was worn out by the end of the program, and looking forward to recovery time.
-My wife works, and has been very supportive of this project, so I was extremely that we were in the black, even when I wasn't working.
-We had some travel planned for the east coast, and she'd recommended I string together some climbing trips while out there, so while she was doing some work and personal travel, I spent a few weeks alternating between rock climbing and doing some low-level job hunt and programming practice stuff.
+My wife works, and has been very supportive of this project, so I was extremely fortunate that our financial situation was such that I didn't feel enormous pressure to immediately get a job after Turing.

+We had some travel planned for the East coast (friend's weddings), and since some of my favorite climbing areas are on the East coast, we decided that I would string together some climbing trips while out there, while she was doing some work and personal travel.
+I spent a few weeks alternating between rock climbing and doing some low-level job hunt and programming practice stuff.

 Partially because of my past sales experience, I felt comfortable on the job hunt.
 I'm good at email, and knew it was a matter of time.
 I wrote a gist which turned [into this blog post](https://josh.works/remote-job-resources), about this process.